rl-institut/open_plan/docs/model/limitations.rst

 :Limitation:

-The MVS assumes no shortage or grid interruption in the system.
+The open_plan tool assumes no shortage or grid interruption in the system.

 :Reason:

-The aim of the MVS does not cover this scenario.
+The aim of the open_plan tool does not cover this scenario.

 :Implications:

-Electricity shortages due to power cuts might happen in real life and the MVS currently omits this scenario.
+Electricity shortages due to power cuts might happen in real life and the open_plan tool currently omits this scenario.
 If a system is self-sufficient but relies on grid-connected PV systems, the latter stop feeding the load if any power cuts occur and the battery storage systems might not be enough to serve the load thus resulting energy shortage.